FREE WORKSHOP: LEARN HOW TO MAKE $3K AS A GARDEN CONSULTANT - REGISTER HERE

 Should You Grow Soft-Neck or Hard-Neck Garlic?

 The best type of garlic to grow depends on where your garden is located.
 Soft-neck garlic is generally grown in places closer to the Equator where the day length stays fairly constant.
 Hard-neck garlic is planted on opposite extremes of the Equator, as you move further north and south.
 When I lived in the warmer climate of Houston, I grew soft-neck garlic.
-I switched to hard-neck when I moved up to Chicago becuase hard-neck handles cold weather much better.
+I switched to hard-neck when I moved up to Chicago because hard-neck handles cold weather much better.

 Soft-neck garlic is said to be a little less flavorful than hard-neck varieties, but it stores really well.
 Hard-neck garlic produces larger cloves, though there are fewer of them, and it doesn't store as well.